crazyquark/pysortinghat/README.md

 The Sorting Hat: a small python script for organizing your movies library.
 No GUI right now.
 Originally on github.com.

-For the record, only movie processing works now, the rest is WIP(TV shows for example)
+For the record, only movie processing works now, the rest is WIP(TV shows for example).
+Uses Python3, because, you know, it's the Future(and terminators roam the planet).

 Requirements
 ------------